Soccer-Wales captain Bale announces end of playing career | Sports-Games

 Soccer-Wales captain Bale announces end of playing career

-After six seasons in the Premier League, Bale was signed by Real Madrid for a fee reported by British media as a world record of 100 million euros ($107.45 million).
-"From my very first touch at Southampton to my last with LAFC and everything in between, shaped a club career that I have an immense pride and gratitude for," Bale added.
+Wales and Los Angeles FC winger Gareth Bale said on Monday he had decided to end his playing career at the age of 33, having reached exceptional milestones in both club and international football.
+Bale played a Wales record of 111 games for his country and was a five-time Champions League winner with Real Madrid.

-Wales and Los Angeles FC winger Gareth Bale said on Monday he had decided to end his playing career at the age of 33.
+Wales and Los Angeles FC winger Gareth Bale said on Monday he had decided to end his playing career at the age of 33, having reached exceptional milestones in both club and international football.

 "I feel incredibly fortunate to have realised my dream of playing the sport I love.
 It has truly given me some of the best moments of my life.
 "The highest of highs over 17 seasons, that will be impossible to replicate, no matter what the next chapter has in store for me."

 Bale started his senior career at then Championship side Southampton, which introduced the 17-year-old to professional football before he moved to Tottenham Hotspur two years later.
-After six seasons in the Premier League, Bale was signed by Real Madrid for a fee reported by British media as a world record of 100 million euros ($107.45 million).
+After six seasons and nearly 150 appearances in the Premier League, Bale was signed by Real Madrid for a fee reported by British media as a world record of 100 million euros ($107.45 million).

 ($1 = 0.9307 euros)